This post was originally about how I discovered different types of Bacardi rum, namely Bacardi Black and Bacardi Gold.

 Discovering Bacardi Black

-(If you will be travelling soon, you can find great flight deals on Travelstart.
+(If you will be travelling soon, you can find great flight and hotel deals on online.
 Simply enter your desired travel route and dates below, and check out what’s available!

 On the evening in question, I was in the mood for some Myers’s.